jitu028/terragcp-cli/README.md

 go install github.com/jitu028/terragcp-cli@latest
 ```

+Alternatively you can directly use the executible file present in repo.

 Get an API key from [Google AI studio](https://makersuite.google.com/app/apikey)
 and setup an env variable `GOOGLE_API_KEY` for it.